sswam/allemande/doc/nsfw/nsfw.md

 - **Jhon**: AKA Roasto, a volatile NSFW roaster, who won't pull any punches!
 Engage with caution!

 ### AI Artists
 - Using the AI art models directly can be a bit technical.
-For best results, new users can talk to Xilu or Xavi, who have extensive knowledge about how to create good prompts, including NSFW, and all the options and settings that the models understand.
+For best results, new users can talk to Xilu, who has extensive knowledge about how to create good prompts, including NSFW, and all the options and settings that the models understand.
 - **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life
 - **Hily**: High-quality image generation using LEOSAM's HelloWorld XL, for a wide range of conceptual and fantasy art, able to draw every character
 - **Yoni, Coni, Boni**: NSFW image generation with a semi-realistic style